 However, if these studies were to be carried out, they should be relatively straightforward.
 That’s because we can now sequence DNA in single cells.

 But in reality, it will be very hard to ever satisfy a naysayer who is convinced this genome insertion happens; they can always argue scientists need to look deeper, harder, in different people and in different cells.
 At some point this argument will need to be laid to rest.

 One study reported evidence for coronavirus RNA integrating into the human genome in cells grown in the lab that had been infected with SARS-CoV-2.

-But GMOs are different to the mRNA technology used to make COVID vaccines.
+But GMOs are different from the mRNA technology used to make COVID-19 vaccines.
 Unlike GMOs, which are produced by inserting DNA into the genome, vaccine mRNA will not be in our genes or passed to the next generation.
 It’s broken down very quickly.

 In reality, mRNA technology has all sorts of applications, beyond vaccines, including biosecurity and sustainable agriculture.
 So it would be a pity for these efforts to be held back by misinformation.